Used to indicate an

 - charge number

-The charge of a particle in units of elementary charge.
+The electrical charge of a particle in units of the elementary charge.
+The charge number of an ion or neutral particle is usually denoted as

 - integration test